The 20 Best Congenital Bilateral Absence of the Vas Deferens Doctors in The United States

 English

-Stephen Sparks is a Urologist in San Diego, California.
+Stephen Sparks is a Pediatrics provider practicing medicine in Los Angeles, California.
 Dr. Sparks is rated as an Advanced provider by MediFind in the treatment of Congenital Bilateral Absence of the Vas Deferens.
-His top areas of expertise are Undescended Testicle, Loin Pain Hematuria Syndrome, Congenital Bilateral Absence of the Vas Deferens, Ureteroscopy, and Reconstructive Urology Surgery.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Undescended Testicle, Loin Pain Hematuria Syndrome, Congenital Bilateral Absence of the Vas Deferens, Ureteroscopy, and Reconstructive Urology Surgery.
+Dr. Sparks is currently accepting new patients.

 Advanced in Congenital Bilateral Absence of the Vas Deferens